eleme/UETool/README.md

 ## INTRODUCTION

-UETool is a debug tool for anyone who needs show/edit one or more view's attributions.
+UETool is a debug tool for anyone who needs to show/edit one or more view's attributions.
 It works on Activity/Fragment/Dialog/PopupWindow or any else view which shows on the screen.

 At present UETool provides functionality as bellows: